-Regularly lubricate all axles and pickup rollers to prevent squeaking.
-Use light household oil, such as that found in M.T.H.'s maintenance kit.
-Do not over oil.
+You should regularly lubricate all side rods, linkage components and pickup rollers to prevent them from squeaking.
+Use light household oil and follow the lubrication points marked "L" in Fig. 8.
+Do not over-oil.
 Use only a drop or two on each pivot point.

-Figure 5.
-Lubrication Points on the Locomotive.
+Figure 8.
+Lubrication Points on the Locomotive

 The locomotive's internal gearing was greased at the factory and should not need additional grease until after 50 hours of operation or one year, whichever comes first.
-Follow the greasing instructions below.
-Note that in some tightly packed engines you may need to move internal components temporarily in order to access the gears.
+To access the gear box and axles, do the following: